Sakari Oramo conducts Beethoven, Tchaikovsky and Sibelius – With Joshua Bell

 Nobel Prize Concert 2010 – Royal Stockholm Philharmonic Orchestra

-On May 2010, medici.tv broadcast live this concert given on the occasion of the Nobel Prize in 2010.
+On May 2010, medici.tv live-broadcasted this concert given on the award ceromony of the Nobel Prize in 2010.
 Including works by Beethoven, Tchaikovsky and Sibelius, this recording is now available on medici.tv's catalogue!

 The Finnish conductor Sakari Oramo opens this programme with Beethoven's Overture Leonore No. 3, Op.
 72a.
-Beethoven composed only one opera, Fidelio (Leonore's other name), but he revised several times his work.
+Beethoven composed only one opera, Fidelio (Leonore's other name), but he revised his work several times.
 As such, there are four different versions of the overture.
 The fourth one, know as Overture to Fidelio is the one usually performed when the opera is produced in its full-length.
 Yet the third one, performed here by Sakari Oramo, is assuredly the most popular and the most typical of Beethoven's style.

 Duration : 01 h 31 min